 - The Creative Closing Credits for 22 Jump Street implies this of the film's relation to the 21 Jump Street TV series, where the current Jump Street officers meet the original cast, thirty years later, calling them "legends."

 - The James Bond films also used to work like this.
 Each time the lead actor changed, the series was effectively soft-reboooted.
 It helps that the series, for the most part, never really had much continuity to begin with, beyond the occasional Continuity Nod to the death of Bond's wife Tracy.
-All this changed with the 2006 film Casino Royale, which was not only a hard Continuity Reboot, but also established a firm continuity for the franchise that has persisted all through the Daniel Craig era so far.
+All this changed with Casino Royale (2006), which was not only a hard Continuity Reboot, but also established a firm continuity for the franchise that has persisted all through the Daniel Craig era so far.

 - Highlander: The Series was intended as a prequel to the first film Highlander, but eventually was assumed to be a sort of Alternate Continuity, and ignored Highlander II: The Quickening.
 Highlander The Raven was set in the same continuity.